Doesn’t it seem like every mixed breed dog you meet these days is a Schnoodle, Whoodle, or Bernedoodle?

 The Boxer and Labrador combination makes for the perfect family companion.
 Playful, sturdy, and friendly with a short-haired coat and happy attitude.

 A Pitbull and Boxer cross, the Bullboxer is a large, strong, energetic, and protective combination that needs great training fundamentals and lots of exercise to thrive.
 May not be best for families with small pets.

-The adorable offspring of a Beagle and a Chihuahua, the energetic and independent Cheagle requires firm and consistent training and socialization to blossom.
+The adorable offspring of a Beagle and a Chihuahua, the energetic and independent Cheagle requires firm and consistent training and socialisation to blossom.

 A Corgi and Labrador Retriever mix is a loving, loyal family dog.
 Always short-legged, the face shape, coat color, and coat length can vary greatly.